mas8022/top-react/README.md

 }
 ```

-**Usage Tip**: Ensure that the `GetVideoDuration` component is placed after the file input in the form structure to ensure proper functionality.

----

 ## Conclusion

-The `top-react` library provides you with tools to optimize your site's performance with delayed rendering and graceful loading animations, handle optimistic UI updates seamlessly, persist state in `localStorage`, ensure security through input sanitization, and easily extract video durations from uploaded files.
-With these components, you can ensure a smooth, responsive, secure, and feature-rich user experience in your Next.js applications.
+The `top-react` library provides you with tools to manage SSR form submissions easily, optimize your site's performance with delayed rendering and graceful loading animations, handle optimistic UI updates seamlessly, sanitize user inputs for security, and obtain video durations.
+With these components, you can ensure a smooth and responsive user experience in your Next.js applications.